Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Related Work

-~\\ \textbf{Test-time learning}~~~ Test-time learning~\cite{kamani2020targeted,sun2020test} was proposed to handle distribution shift between training and test data~\cite{long2014transfer,zhang2019whole,zhang2020collaborative}, and has been applied with success to out-of-domain generalization~\cite{pandey2021generalization,varsavsky2020test} and dynamic scene deblurring~\cite{chi2021test}.
-In this paper, we explore this paradigm to handle test-agnostic long-tailed recognition by developing a new self-supervised learning strategy.
-Note that most existing self-supervised studies~\cite{chen2020simple,he2020momentum,kang2021exploring} focus on model pre-training~\cite{Zhang2021UnleashingTP}, but few have explored test-time learning.
+\textbf{Test-time training}~~~ Test-time training~\cite{kamani2020targeted,kim2020learning,liu2021ttt++,sun2020test,wang2021tent} is a transductive learning paradigm for handling distribution shifts~\cite{lin2022prototype,long2014transfer,niu2022efficient,qiu2021source,varsavsky2020test,zhang2020collaborative} between training and test data, and has been applied with success to out-of-domain generalization~\cite{iwasawa2021test,pandey2021generalization} and dynamic scene deblurring~\cite{chi2021test}.
+In this study, we explore this paradigm to handle test-agnostic long-tailed recognition, where the issue of class distribution shifts is the main challenge.
+However, most existing test-time training methods seek to handle covariate distribution shifts instead of class distribution shifts, so simply leveraging them cannot resolve test-agnostic long-tailed recognition, as shown in our experiment (cf. Table~\ref{table_agnostic_imagenet_testime}).